decred/politeia/politeiawww/api/cms/v1/api.md

 ### `Edit user`

-Allows a user to submit updates to their cms user information.
+Allows a user or administrator to submit updates to their CMS user information.
+Users are allowed to update all fields except domain, contractor type and supervisorid.
+These fields require administrator access to update.
+Once DCC goes into production these fields will primarily be updated upon approved DCC issuance.

 **Route:** `POST /v1/user/edit`